General Data Protection Regulation (GDPR)

 - Personal Data shall be processed lawfully, fairly, and in a transparent manner.

-- The Personal Data collected will only be those specifically required to fulfil travel, accommodation, or other travel-related requirements.
+- The Personal Data collected will only be those specifically required to fulfill travel, accommodation, or other travel-related requirements.
 Such data may be collected directly from the Data Subject or provided to CREATIVE GROUP, INC. via his /her employer.
 Such data will only be processed for that purpose.

 - Personal Data shall be adequate, relevant, and limited to what is necessary in relation to the purposes for which they are collected and/or processed.
 Personal Data shall be accurate and, where necessary, kept up to date.

 - The Data Subject has the right to request from CREATIVE GROUP, INC. access to and rectification or erasure of their personal data, to object to or request restriction of processing concerning the data, or to the right to data portability.
-In each case such a request must be put in writing as in Section 3 above.
+In each case, such a request must be put in writing as in Section 3 above.
 The Data Subject has the right to make a complaint directly to a supervisory authority within their own country.
 CREATIVE GROUP, INC.’s Data Protection compliance is supervised by:

 200 N. Martingale Rd., Suite 600